The world-famous Kabili-Sepilok Forest Reserve in Sabah is home of some of the last wild

 The Orangutan Rehabilitation Centre, where young captive or abandoned orangutans are being helped to readjust to the wild, and the Sepilok Forest Reserve are just a few minutes' walk away from the chalets.
 See these animals in their natural environment and learn how they are re-introduced into their disappearing wild forest habitat.

-The resort can also organise birding, trekking and river trips to the neighbouring areas, including the fauna-rich Kinabatangan River to see families of proboscis monkeys in the jungle.
-Night walks can also be arranged - they say you have not experienced the jungle unless you have been there at night.
+The lodge can also organise birding, trekking and river trips to the neighbouring areas, including the fauna-rich Kinabatangan River to see families of proboscis monkeys in the jungle.
+Night walks can also be arranged - they say you have not experienced the jungle until you have been there at night.

-Resort facilities include: Restaurant and bar - Lounge - TV room - Internet - Souvenir shop - Guided tours - Boating on the lagoon - Conference room - Library - International telephone and fax
+Resort facilities include: Restaurant and bar - Lounge - TV room - Internet (restaurant area only) - Souvenir shop - Guided tours - Boating on the lagoon - Conference room - Library - International telephone and fax

 Location: Sepilok, near Sandakan City, Sabah, Malaysia